jahed/react-dojo/docs/source/session-1/conclusion.md

 description: "Wrapping up."
 ---

-You should now have a project directory which looks something like:
+After you've done all the set up, you should have a project directory which looks something like:

 ```
 ./react-dojo/